kstar/adventures.github.io/docs/OR__202509_EasternSierra_Part1.md

 ![Sketch of NGC 520](assets/NGC520.jpg)

-<x-dso>NGC 1084</x-dso> in Eridanus presnted an incredible view, bursting with knots!
+<x-dso>NGC 1084</x-dso> in Eridanus presented an incredible view, bursting with knots!
 Even though it is an unbarred spiral galaxy, at low power it for some reason resembled a barred spiral.
 The western rim appeared prominent and knotty.
 The brightness of the galaxy was shifted to the south and west in its halo.
 I wrote that it was "mostly just a mess of knots" despite my best efforts to trace any spiral arms properly.
 I should revisit it again when my telescope tracks so I can enjoy the knots!

 <x-dso>NGC 1052</x-dso> and its neighborhood belong to the same galaxy group as NGC 1084.
 Four galaxies -- <x-dso>NGC 1052</x-dso>, <x-dso>NGC 1042</x-dso>, <x-dso>NGC 1047</x-dso>, and <x-dso>NGC 1035</x-dso> -- barely fit into the FOV of the 21mm Ethos eyepiece.
 Also in the same neighborhood, <x-dso>NGC 1048</x-dso> and <x-dso>NGC 1048A</x-dso> form a line with a star. <x-dso>NGC 1042</x-dso> showed weak hints of spiral structure, I suspected it might be barred whereas it seems to be intermediate.
 The northern rim appeared notably brighter.
 The almost edge-on galaxy NGC 1035 appeared weakly mottled and I noted a star on the south east end and a brighter patch northwest of the core. <x-dso>PGC 1002216</x-dso> flashed in many times after knowing where to look.
 It was dim.